Frequently Asked Questions

 • We have seen an increase in disconnects while the log level was set to VERY_VERBOSE, especially on single-core devices, where the logging code might be interfering with the operation of the networking code.
 For this reason, we advise using a lower log level for production purposes.

 • Related to this, seems to be the number of clients that are simultaneously connected to the native API server on the device.
-These might for example be Home Assistant (via the ESPHome integration) and the log viewer on the web dashboard.
+These might for example be Home Assistant (via the ESPHome component) and the log viewer on the web dashboard.
 In production, you will likely only have a single connection from Home Assistant, making this less of an issue.
 But beware that attaching a log viewer might have impact.

 • Reducing the Delivery Traffic Indication Message (DTIM) interval in the WiFi access point may help improve the ESP’s WiFi reliability and responsiveness.
 This will cause WiFi devices in power save mode, such as the ESP, to be woken up more frequently.
 This may improve things for the ESP, although it may also increase power (and possibly battery) usage of other devices also using power save mode.